- Aged Care

-We work with new NDIS participants and their family or support network to set clear goals so our therapists can develop a robust and realistic plan on how to best help them achieve the goals.
+We work with NDIS participants and their family or support network to set clear goals so our therapists can develop a robust and realistic plan on how to best help achieve their goals.

 Typically, large broad goals will be set with an NDIS planner and will already be stipulated in the respective NDIS plan (i.e. safe access to community).

 Our clinicians will often help participants define additional smaller goals to help progress towards a larger, broad goal (i.e. learn how to independently use the internet to look up bus timetable or complete 5 minutes of walking each day with the goal of managing 20 minutes each day in the coming months).